Path Length and the Measurement of Transparent Liquids - an08_02r2 Follow

-Below are pictures of transmission cells with three different path lengths that have been filled with the same colored liquid.
+Below are pictures of transmittance cells with three different path lengths that have been filled with the same colored liquid.

 Do they look the same?
 No!
 In the front view, you can see that the liquid in the cell on the left looks lighter and less saturated than the liquid in the other two cells.
 The sample on the right looks very dark and saturated.
 In the angled view, you can see the differences in the cell path lengths.
 The cell on the left has a 10-mm path length, the middle one has a 20-mm path length, and the cell on the right has a 50-mm path length.
 The samples look different to your eye with different path lengths.
 Is the same thing true when you measure with an instrument?
 You bet.